-We cannot overstate its importance and impact on even the gambling industry, sports, and culture.
+We cannot overstate its importance and impact on the gambling industry, sports, and culture.
 It's important to note that the Boston Red Sox team has become synonymous with the city of Boston, and the team's logo serves as a symbol of pride for the city.

 Boston Americans 1901 to 1907

-The Boston Red Sox were originally named the Boston Americans.
+The Boston Red Sox were initially named the Boston Americans.
 In 1901, Matthew Killilea was one of five men responsible for founding the American League (AL).
 The AL is a Major League Baseball (MLB) organization established as part of a peace agreement between the National League and the rival American Association.

 1908

-In 1908 John Irving Taylor bought a baseball team called Boston Americans.
-He changed their name to Boston Red Sox because he thought Americans were not good enough for his team's name.
+In 1908, John Irving Taylor bought a baseball team called the Boston Americans.
+He changed their name to the Boston Red Sox because he thought Americans were not good enough for his team's name.

 1909 - 1911